You are here

 For Round Four (2016)

 For the 2016 competition, Digging into Data was presented under the auspices of the Trans-Atlantic Platform (T-AP), a consortium of sixteen international funders of social sciences and humanities research from Europe, South America, and North America.
 New funders from Argentina, Brazil, Canada, Finland, France, Germany, Mexico, and Portugal joined.
+At the end of Round Four, 14 projects won awards.

 List of Data Repositories